Moomin (1990 TV series)

 Moomin takes place in the peaceful rural land of Moominvalley, where a young Moomin along with his parents Moominpappa and Moominmamma live in Moominhouse.
 The series follows the many adventures of Moomin and family, together with their friends, around Moominvalley and sometimes outside of it.
 Most of the stories involve discovering magical objects and creatures, adventures in different locations or dealing with everyday situations.
-While many episodes are faithful or at least loosely based on the novels and comic strips, the series has its own consistent continuity.
+While many episodes are faithful to or at least loosely based on the novels and comic strips, the series has its own consistent continuity.